WebOrigami/docs/src/content/language/yaml.md

 title: Origami expressions in YAML
 ---

-When you load YAML files in Web Origami, any values tagged with the `!ori` YAML tag will be evaluated as Origami expressions.
+When you load YAML files in Origami, any values tagged with the `!ori` YAML tag will be evaluated as Origami expressions.

 Suppose `expressions.yaml` contains: